awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 With storage autoscaling enabled, when Amazon RDS detects that you are running out of free database space it automatically scales up your storage\.
 Amazon RDS starts a storage modification for an autoscaling\-enabled DB instance when these factors apply:
 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.
++ At least six hours have passed since the last storage modification\.

 The additional storage is in increments of whichever is greater, 5 GiB or 12% of currently allocated storage\.
 The maximum storage threshold is the limit to which the DB instance can be autoscaled\.
 You can't set the maximum storage threshold for autoscaling\-enabled instances to a value greater than the maximum allocated storage\.